 Fluid Power Industry Education and Outreach

 When and Where: Fluid Power Scholars begin their summer internship with an intensive 3-1/2 day instructional program in fluid power technology at the Milwaukee School of Engineering (MSOE)'s state-of-the-art component and systems laboratory.
 Following this instruction, each scholar begins a paid three to six month internship at a sponsoring company.
-The 2015 dates for this short-course are set for May 26-29, 2015 (Tu-Th: 8 am to 5 pm.
-Fri: 8 am to noon).
+The short-course is set for May 23-26, 2016 (M-W: 8 am to 5 pm.
+Th: 8 am to noon).
 Topics include:

 - Identification of features of hydraulic and pneumatic systems;

 - Application of industry standards to hydraulic and schematic systems;